ShawnR2424/DataAnalystPortfolio/README.md

-# StockTradingAlgorithm
+# Data Analyst Portfolio

-This is a simple trading strategy using moving averages on a daily stock chart and is examined for performance on specific tickers.
+This repository is used to store some projects I have done in pursuit of a career in data analytics.